MOBE is MARKETING OPPORTUNITIES in BUSINESS & ENTERTAINMENT.

 Join leading marketing, technology, sports and entertainment professionals, business builders and entrepreneurs for an immersive one-day symposium providing insight and networking opportunities.

-Registration includes all panels and keynote addresses, the Grammy Museum Experience Opening Reception, sponsored by Prudential, as well as the breakfast, Awards luncheon, and the post-networking reception.
+Registration included all panels and keynote addresses, the Grammy Museum Experience Opening Reception, sponsored by Prudential, as well as the breakfast, Awards luncheon, and the post-networking reception.

 If you’re coming in from out of town, we have a special rate at the Tryp Hotel located just one block from the Prudential Tower.
 You must call the hotel and speak to reservations to get this rate.